pulumi/pulumi-hugo/themes/default/content/blog/preview-of-testable-iam-policy-documents/index.md

 });
 ```

 However, it is perfectly possible to pass an invalid IAM Policy document because there is no validation.
-You would only notice if it is invalid the minute the policy is applied in the AWS cloud.
-That is an unreasonably long feedback loop, incurring a significant amount of waiting and time to correction.
+You will only notice if it is invalid the minute the policy is applied in the AWS cloud.
+That creates an unreasonably long feedback loop, incurring a significant amount of waiting and time to correct.

 To avoid this, I prefer to write my policies as Policy as Code.
 It avoids
-common syntax errors, reduces the feedback cycle and increases
+common syntax errors, reduces the feedback cycle, and increases
 your delivery throughput.

-Having to pass a JSON as a policy document was a bit disappointing.
+Having to pass a JSON as a policy document did not feel optimal.

-I work in the financial industry and compliance is important.
-So, I was in search of something that allowed me to easily unit test IAM Policy documents, preferably at the Statement level, which would help us to adhere to security requirements.
+I work in the financial industry, and compliance is important.
+So, I searched for something that allowed me to easily unit test IAM Policy documents, preferably at the Statement level, which would help us adhere to security requirements.

 Before reinventing the wheel, I searched for existing packages in
-JavaScrip for manipulating IAM Policy documents.
+JavaScript for manipulating IAM Policy documents.

 Pulumi has the [`aws.iam.getPolicyDocument`]({{< relref "/docs/reference/pkg/aws/iam/getpolicydocument" >}}) API.
 That looked interesting because it allows writing the policies as Policy as Code.
 But you cannot properly unit test the IAM Policy document produced by
 `aws.iam.getPolicyDocument` function.
 When Pulumi runs in testing mode, that function is not available unless you mock it.
 Huh.
 That is not very helpful.